calrissian/flowmix/README.md

 List<Event> events = // create a list of mock events to send through Flowmix

-StormTopology topology = new FlowmixFactory(
+StormTopology topology = new FlowmixBuilder()
-    new SimpleFlowLoaderSpout(flows, 60000),    // spout to provide the flows
+    .setFlowLoader(new SimpleFlowLoaderSpout(flows, 60000))    // spout to provide the flows
-    new MockEventGeneratorSpout(events, 10),    // spout to provide the events
+    .setEventsLoader(new MockEventGeneratorSpout(events, 10))  // spout to provide the events
-    new PrinterBolt(), 6)                       // standard output bolt .create()
+    .setOutputBolt(new PrinterBolt())                          // standard output bolt
+    .setParallelismHint(6)                                     // set the amount of parallelism .create()
 .createTopology();